-Livorno is the city of cacciucco, the port and Medici moats, of Modigliani and Piero Ciampi, the Terrazza Mascagni and the Ovosodo neighbourhood, made famous by the Livorno-born director Paolo Virzì.
+Livorno is the city of the cacciucco, the harbor and the Medici ditches, Modigliani and Piero Ciampi, of the Mascagni terrace, and the Ovosodo neighborhood which became famous thanks to the movie by the director from Livorno Paolo Virzì.

 Over the last few years, the city has been rediscovering its tourist vocation, but few people consider it a family destination.